mustafagonul/c-notes/README.md

 - Functions in C can only produce a single return value.
 - Functions can only be called from within defined functions.
 Functions cannot be called from outside of blocks.
 - The linking process between the calling function and the called function is done by the linker at the linking stage.
 - Even if an undefined function is called within a defined function, an error will not occur during the compilation phase.
-The error occurs during the binding phase.
+The error occurs during the linker phase.
 - It is not mandatory to use the values produced by the functions that produce the return value.
 - The return value obtained by calling a function can be used as an argument in a call to another function.
 - A function that calls itself is called a recursive function.